 Why is this better?
 In this corrected example, the applicant clearly shows their passions and specializations by listing the specific certifications they have earned.
 They go on to describe in detail how they achieved a significant reduction in material costs at their previous position.
 These details help to show employers the applicant’s commitment to the job and the additional value they can provide.

 3. Include key skills in your manufacturing engineer resume

 Working as a manufacturing engineer is a highly technical job – however, there are still many instances in which such professionals must collaborate and cooperate with other team members.
 In some scenarios, a manufacturing engineer may even take a leadership role over a crew of production staff.

 As such, it is essential to include both technical and interpersonal skills on a manufacturing engineer resume.

-To give you an idea of what types of skills to include, here are 10 examples of technical skills and 10 examples of interpersonal skills that look great on a resume:
+To give you an idea of what types of skills to include, here are 10 examples of hard skills and 10 examples of soft skills that look great on a resume:

 - Knowledge of Manufacturing Processes

 - Calculating Budgetary Needs